 La Loba speaks to me as the eternal seed of life that does not die.
 Ravaged by man and time - sorrowful, yet soft.
 The bumblebee on her hand is one my mother drew before she died and I like to honor her where I can in my paintings.
-Her fingertips bear the ancient nature spiral symbol.
+Her fingertips bear the ancient indigenous spiral symbol.

 A once majestic saguaro stands long-dead, with only shards of its skin remaining.
 It is pierced by multiple bullet holes - the fate common to many of today's living saguaros.
-The spiral petroglyph on the boulder at its feet bears the same scars of human thoughtlessness.
+The spiral emergence petroglyph on the boulder at its feet bears the same scars of human thoughtlessness.
 In the background is a rusted shell of a vintage automobile that La Loba uses as a repository for her collected bones.
 She burns a few twigs of holy wood in an abalone shell and sings her assembled skeleton into being.
 Hummingbirds, messengers of the spirit world, greet the awakening spirit of the wolf.
 La Loba may be returning the animal spirits to an ancient celestial home; evidenced by a blue star glowing in the distance.

 As told by Clarissa Pinkola Estés, PhD, Women Who Run With the Wolves:

 "There is an old woman who lives in a hidden place that everyone knows but few have seen.
 As in the fairy tales of Eastern Europe, she seems to wait for lost or wandering people and seekers to come to her place.

 She is circumspect, often hairy, always fat, and especially wishes to evade most company.
 She is both a crower and a cackler, generally having more animal sounds than than human ones.